RishiTirpude19/ZCoder/README.md

   npm install
 ```

-Start the Client side
+Start the aplication from root directory

 ```bash
   npm run dev
 ```
-#### The Client side would be Locally Hosted on http://localhost:5173/ with properly intregrated server APIs.
+#### The command will simultaneously start the frontend and the backend on the link http://localhost:5173/ with properly integrated server APIs.